BREAK-AWAY BRANDS–CREATING A NEW BRAND!

-PRESS PLAY>>TO VIEW THIS MONTH’S WELCOME VIDEO
+PRESS PLAY>> NOW TO VIEW THIS MONTH’S VIDEO FROM KEN

 it was great to visit all the sights again and realize that not much has changed over the years and yet the city is as modern and state-of-the-art as ever.
 We enjoyed seeing the sights and were particularly impressed by two attractions that we hadn’t visited before—the Churchill World War II Museum and the London Eye.